cedricwaltercastroson/Matrix-Code/README.md

 This project started off as an obsession to get a screensaver matrix style.
-Unfortunately when I searched online, I could not find anything staying true to the art style and behaviour, especially they were video based and all mostly written with shaders and C# to achieve the effects.
+Unfortunately when I searched online, I could not find anything staying true to the art style and behaviour, especially since they were video based and all mostly written with shaders and C# to achieve the effects.
 And the blasphemous of them all, was a terminal window simply invoking "random" command..

 So I decided to write my own in C language.